dannisun88/CV/content/authors/admin/_index.md

 ## Biography

-I am a PhD student in Tourism Management at Sun Yat-sen University, advised by Professor <a href="https://fba.um.edu.mo/faculty/anthonywong/" style="color: blue;"> IpKin Anthony Wong</a>.
+I am a PhD student in Tourism Management at Sun Yat-sen University, advised by Professor <a href="https://fba.um.edu.mo/faculty/anthonywong/" style="color: blue;"> IpKin Anthony Wong</a>. **Currently seeking job opportunities.
+Please feel free to contact me!**

-My research interests cover multiple areas, including destination cultural capital, post-postmodern authenticity, aesthetic value of servicescape, the paradox of smart hotels, and in-depth investigation into how Generative AI (GAI) can empower the tourism industry.
+Research interests encompass a diverse range of topics, including destination cultural capital, post-postmodern authenticity, the aesthetic value of servicescape, the paradox of smart hotels, and the transformative potential of Generative AI (GAI) in the tourism industry.

-My doctoral dissertation employs experimental and qualitative methods to study the word-of-machine effect, specifically the application scenarios, strategy effectiveness, and novel human-computer relationships of GAI in the field of tourism recommendations.
+My doctoral dissertation utilizes both experimental and qualitative methods to explore the word-of-machine effect.
+Specifically, it examines application scenarios, strategy effectiveness, and the emerging dynamics of human-computer relationships within the context of GAI in tourism recommendations.

-I am currently seeking job opportunities.
-Please feel free to contact me！